torbsd/torbsd.github.io/blog.md

 where <buildername> is something you choose, and <password> is your key for the particular slave.

 5. In the new user's directory, a slave/ directory will be created.
-Edit slave/info to provide a description, like the particular BSD, the architecture and maybe release version, plus edit slave/admin to provide an (obscured) contact for the buildbot slave.
+Edit slave/info to provide a description, like the particular BSD, the architecture and maybe BSD release version, plus edit slave/admin to provide an (obscured) contact email for the buildbot slave.

 6. Finally, run this command to join the buildbot, from the new user's directory: